Probing ultrafast heating and ionization dynamics in solid density plasmas with time-resolved resonant X-ray absorption and emission: Introduction

 Over the last decade, the advent of ultra-short, high-brilliance X-ray free electron lasers (XFELs) with an extremely high photon number per pulse (in the order of 10$^{12}$), ultra-short duration (tens of fs) and narrow spectral bandwidth ($\sim$20 eV in self-amplified spontaneous emission mode or $\sim$1 eV in seeding mode) exhibiting nearly full transverse coherence\cite{Zastrau2021}, provides unprecedented opportunities to probe the transient, non-thermal, solid-density plasmas under extreme conditions driven by high-intensity optical lasers.
 XFELs enable visualization of plasma dynamics with temporal resolution on the order of tens of fs and spatial resolution ranging from a few nm to sub-$\mum$ scales simultaneously.
 Recent pioneering work at the existing large scale facilities equipped with both optical high power laser and XFEL has demonstrated the exceptional capability to observe, in detail, phenomena such as solid-density plasma expansion\cite{Kluge2018,Huang2025}, kinetic instabilities\cite{Kluge2023,Ordyna2024}, and cylindrical compression\cite{Garcia2024, Huang2025}.
 Experimental measurements of plasma opacity and ionization have also been proposed and carried out using resonant small-angle X-ray scattering\cite{Kluge2016, Gaus2020}.
-Most recently, the novel experimental pump-probe platforms have been employed to investigate the heating and ionization dynamics of high intensity laser irradiated Cu foils, via X-ray transmission imaging near the Cu \textit{K}-edge\cite{Sawada2024} and resonance absorption imaging of highly charged Cu ions\cite{Mishchenko2025}, revealing localized surface heating confined to the laser spot size.
+Most recently, the novel experimental pump-probe platforms have been employed to investigate the heating and ionization dynamics of high intensity laser irradiated Cu foils, via X-ray transmission imaging near the Cu K-edge\cite{Sawada2024}.
 However, due to the stochastic nature of the XFEL beam—particularly its spatial and temporal jitter—the resulting transmission imaging maps may suffer from significant uncertainties.
 In this work, we explore the heating and ionization dynamics in high-power laser-driven Cu wires using time-resolved resonant X-ray emission spectroscopy, combined with simultaneous X-ray absorption imaging.
-Compared with the Cu foils used in the previous experiments\cite{Sawada2024, Mishchenko2025}, the cylindrical target geometry eases the alignment and overlap of the optical laser and XFEL on the target, as well as significantly localising heating effects of electron collisions with reduced target dimensions.
-Furthermore, the initial uncertainties in laser–target coupling caused by beam jitter can be quantified through measurements of the \textit{K}-satellite and He$_{\alpha}$ emission yields, and the transmitted X-ray imaging profiles.
+Compared with the Cu foils used in the previous experiments\cite{Sawada2024}, the cylindrical target geometry eases the alignment and overlap of the optical laser and XFEL on the target, as well as significantly localising heating effects of electron collisions with reduced target dimensions.
+Furthermore, the initial uncertainties in laser–target coupling caused by beam jitter can be quantified through measurements of the K-satellite and He$_{\alpha}$ emission yields, and the transmitted X-ray imaging profiles.
 These diagnostic advantages make the wire target particularly well-suited for maximizing the capabilities of high-energy-density (HED) facilities.